 A speeding ticket lawyer will fully understand the law, the rules of procedure and evidence, and the practical, informal, unwritten rules of dealing with judges and prosecutors.
 If you show up to court and attempt to defend yourself, you could get steamrolled by these rules.
 Evidence or testimony you think may help you may not be admissible.
 Statements you make in court could actually hurt your chances rather than help them.

 Additionally, a speeding ticket lawyer may be able to attack the accuracy of the radar gun the officer used to clock your speed.
 Such devices are far from perfect and if they are not properly calibrated, recalibrated, and maintained, they can produce incorrect readings.

 If you’re worried about the cost of hiring an attorney to fight a speeding ticket, the reality is that a successful defense can cost you less than the fines that you would have to pay if you were found guilty, not to mention the other potential costs of pleading guilty or losing your case.

 If you’ve been charged with speeding in Colorado Springs, don’t treat it lightly.
 You have a lot at risk when facing the possibility of a conviction.
-An experienced Colorado Springs speeding ticket defense attorney can evaluate your case, advise you of your options, and work to either beat the charges or keep the consequences to a minimum.
+Contact an experienced Colorado Springs speeding ticket defense attorney who can evaluate your case, advise you of your options, and work to either beat the charges or keep the consequences to a minimum.